thomasgohard/git-cheat-sheet/README.md

 These commands are part of what is called *cleaning up*.
 The first one deletes your branch locally, the second one deletes your branch on GitHub.

 Make sure you really are done with your branch before deleting it though.

+## Publish to GitHub pages

+The first time you want to publish to the GitHub pages for your repository, run:

+	git checkout --orphan gh-pages && git push origin gh-pages

+The subsequent times you want to publish to the GitHub pages for your repository, run:

+	git checkout -B gh-pages && git push origin gh-pages

+These commands are part of what is called *publishing to gh-pages*.
+The first one creates a new branch called gh-pages.
+It's necessary to run this command the fist time you want to publish to gh-pages.
+The second command updates the gh-pages branch with the latest changes from the branch that you are currently working on.